Last updated May 2026

 - Top eject still complicates traditional scope mounting

 The Model 94 was designed by John Browning in 1894 as the first American sporting rifle ever chambered for a smokeless cartridge, and the Deluxe Sporting variant is the version Winchester builds when they want to remind everybody why they used to be the company everybody else copied.
 The color case-hardened receiver, lever, and nose cap are done by hand.
 The wood is genuinely good.
-The half-octagon barrel is the kind of feature that does not really do anything for performance but makes the rifle feel right in your hands.
+The half-octagon barrel is the kind of feature that doesn’t really do anything for performance but makes the rifle feel right in your hands.

-If your reaction to seeing one of these is “that’s too pretty to hunt with,” you are not wrong.
+If your reaction to seeing one of these is “that’s too pretty to hunt with,” you aren’t wrong.
 A lot of these end up safe queens.
 But the action is still the same Browning-designed lockwork that has been killing deer for 130 years, and if you actually carry it, it shoots and feeds as well as any 94 ever did.

 The Miroku-of-Japan production line is held to tighter tolerances than the original New Haven guns ever were.
 People still grumble about it not being made stateside, but the truth is the Miroku 94s are mechanically as good or better than any 94 in history.